Menu

 A. It’s recommended that you replace your canister vacuum bag when it’s approximately two-thirds full.
 Beyond that point, your vacuum will start losing suction power.

-Q. I bought a Hoover canister vac with an upholstery tool, but what am I supposed to use this tool for?
+Q. I bought a Hoover canister vac with an upholstery tool.
+What am I supposed to use this tool for?

-A. An upholstery tool is an attachment that allows you to clean items other than your flooring, such as your couch cushions, curtains, and mattresses.
+A. An upholstery tool is an attachment that allows you to clean items other than your flooring, such as your couch cushions, curtains and mattresses.
 Some people take their canister vac outside and use their upholstery tool to clean the inside of their cars.
 But Hoover isn’t the only company that makes this handy attachment.
-Look for an upholstery tool in any vacuum cleaner product’s list of included cleaning tools before you consider making a purchase.
+Look for an upholstery tool in any vacuum cleaner product’s list of included cleaning tools before you consider buying it.